scientifichackers/zproc/README.md

 ## The core idea

-ZProc tries to breathe new life into the archaic idea of shared-state multitasking by protecting application state with logic and reason.
+Message passing is cumbersome, error prone, and tedius -- because there is a lot of manual wiring involved.

+The idea behind this project is to provide a pythonic API over widely accepted models in the multi-tasking realm.

+It started out with embracing shared state (but not shared memory).

-Shared state is frowned upon by almost everyone, (mostly) due to the fact that memory is inherently dumb.
+Shared state is frowned upon by almost everyone, due to the fact that memory is inherently dumb.

-Like memory doesn't really care who's writing to it.
+Memory doesn't really care who's writing to it.

-ZProc's state tries to keep a track of who's doing what.
+ZProc's state keeps a track of who's doing what.

-## The Goal

-ZProc aims to make building multi-taking applications easier and faster for everyone, in a pythonic way.

-It started out from the core idea of having a *smart* state -- eventually wanting to turn into a full-fledged framework for all things multitasking.
+It then evolved to do handle exceptions across processes, failover, worker swarms, event sourcing and other very useful features realated to multi-tasking.

+Finally, this one quote from Joe Armstrong,

+> I want one way to program computers, not two.

+Inspired me to keep the underlying architecture 100% message passing based, and hence scalable across many computers, with minimal modifications to the user code.

 ## Install